openoms/bitcoin-tutorials/electrs/README.md

 ---

-A remote connection to Electrs must be encrypted.
+## Remote connection options to Electrs
+Any communication outside a secure LAN must be encrypted.

+### Tor Hidden Service

-The easiest option is to activate Tor on the RaspiBlitz, on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)
+The easiest option is to activate Tor on the RaspiBlitz +  on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)

+### Reverse SSH tunnel
 See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975

 The more secure option is to continue with setting up the SSL connection as described in the next section.

----

-## RaspiBlitz: install Nginx and Certbot to connect over SSL
+### Nginx and Certbot to serve an SSL connection

 For the SSL certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.
 Forward the port 80 to the IP of your RaspiBlitz for Certbot.